 She was a Navy dependent, attending 12 different schools before graduating high school anywhere from Europe to Central America.
 In 1993 she got a scholarship to Jacksonville University and moved here to attend school.
 Volunteering passions include attending school field trips and playing piano at her Dad’s church.
 She also wants to start doing medical missions again now that her children are a little older.

-In her free time Dr. Medina spends time with her parents, husband, and sons at a park (hiking, mountain biking, caving) or in my garden.
+In her free time Dr. Medina spends time with her parents, husband, and sons at a park (hiking, mountain biking, caving) or in her garden.

 Location: Clinical Research